chrisbobbe/jekyll-theme-prologue/README.md

 # Add your profile

-You will have to (1) add an image of you in the assets/images folder, (2) add you as a member of the team in the file _config.yml and (3) add a markedown file with a short description of your research interests in the _people folder.
+You will have to (1) add an image of you in the assets/images folder, (2) add you as a member of the team in the file _config.yml and (3) add a Markdown file with a short description of your research interests in the _people folder.
 Note that step (3) is optional.

 So here are the steps you need to do to make a pull request to do so.